Lagrang3/network-watch/README.md

-# Task Runner
+# Network Watch

-A lightweight, dependency-aware task runner for infrastructure and network validation tasks.
+A lightweight, dependency-aware task runner for network and infrastructure validation tasks.

-It reads a YAML file defining tasks, executes them in the correct order (respecting dependencies), and provides clear live feedback + a rich summary at the end.
+It reads a YAML file defining tasks, executes them in the correct order (respecting dependencies), and provides clear live feedback plus a rich summary at the end.

 ## Features